Obituaries for the week of July 26, 2017

 Mrs. Wilson is survived by one daughter, Glenda and Rusty Bagwell of Flomaton, Ala.; two sisters, Kressie Caraway of Arcadia, Fla. and Bonnie Thwaites of Atlanta, Ga.; three grandchildren, Jessica Griffis, Bryan Griffis and Lindsey Bagwell and six great-grandchildren, Michael Griffis, Hunter Griffis, Jaden Satterwhite, Desiray Bagwell, Chloe Satterwhite and Carlee Satterwhite.

-Funeral services will be held Thursday, July 20, 2017 at 11 a.m. at Petty-Eastside Chapel Funeral Home with Bro.
+Funeral services were held Thursday, July 20, 2017 at 11 a.m. at Petty-Eastside Chapel Funeral Home with Bro.
 Eric Bryan and Sis.
 Lois Aboud officiating.
-Burial will follow at Cooper Cemetery.
+Burial followed at Cooper Cemetery.

-The family will receive friends Wednesday, July 19, 2017 from 6 to 8 p.m. at Petty-Eastside Chapel Funeral Home.
+The family received friends Wednesday, July 19, 2017 from 6 to 8 p.m. at Petty-Eastside Chapel Funeral Home.

-Pallbearers will be Jaden Satterwhite, Michael Griffis, Brenton Bell, Carl Godwin, Jr., Scott Godwin and Willie Wilson.
+Pallbearers were Jaden Satterwhite, Michael Griffis, Brenton Bell, Carl Godwin, Jr., Scott Godwin and Willie Wilson.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.